Adammc30117/smart-waste-bin/README.md

 ### 3. Set Up MySQL Database
 - Use **phpMyAdmin** (from XAMPP) or the MySQL CLI.
 - Create a database named: `smart_bins`
-- Import the SQL schema from the provided file `database.txt`
+- Import the SQL schema from the provided file `database_setup.sql`
 - Update the password field in the sensor and dashboard Python files to match your local MySQL credentials:

 ```python